 To reiterate from earlier, this is an average value we have calculated based on standard expenses and benefits.
-With the city's current budget, their return on investment is actually pushing 120% overall, which is even better than the 107% expressed below.
-Though we should point out that it is good to see these calculations being consistent.
+With the city's current budget, their return on investment is actually pushing 300% overall, which is far better than the 107% expressed below.